CollaboraOnline/CollaboraOnline.github.io/readme.md

 * gh-pages: The master branch will store the public website files once they are all built.
 * master: main branch to store all of the source files and contribute to.

+## Branding License Exception

+Please note: while the content of this repository is generally covered under the Creative Commons Attribution-ShareAlike 3.0 license (CC-BY-SA 3.0), some branding assets are excluded.

+Specifically, the **beaver images** located in `content/images/beaver/` are © Collabora Ltd. and are **not licensed** under CC-BY-SA.

+See `content/images/beaver/LICENSE` for more details.